Khalid-AlShumayri/EE390_Embedded_systems/Codes/README.md

-The goal of the code is to divide 16-bit numbers using the 8051 microcontroller.
+The goal of the code is to divide 16-bit numbers using the 8051 microcontroller. *NOT COMPLETE*